iana-org/dnssec-keytools/docs/ksr-processing.md

 - **KSR-PREVIOUS**: Check the integrity of last SKR, SKR(n-1), by verifying the KSK signature over each key bundle.
 This verifies the integrity of all the ZSKs in SKR(n-1).
 When this check is performed as part of the KSR signing process, the signatures should be verified using the KSK used for signing the KSR (i.e., using the HSM).

-- **KSR-CHAIN-PRE**: Compare the pre-published ZSK from the last key bundle of SKR(n-1) with the ZSK published in the first key bundle of KSR(n).
+- **KSR-CHAIN-PRE**: Compare the pre-published ZSK from the last key bundle of SKR(n-1) with the ZSKs published in the first key bundle of KSR(n).
 These keys must be identical.

-- **KSR-CHAIN-POST**: Compare the post-published ZSK from the first key bundle of KSR(n) with the ZSK published in the last key bundle of SKR(n-1).
+- **KSR-CHAIN-POST**: Compare the post-published ZSK from the first key bundle of KSR(n) with the ZSKs published in the last key bundle of SKR(n-1).
 These keys must be identical.

 ## Signing the Key Signing Request